GTBitsOfGood/bootcamp-2019/09_react/README.md

 There can be a bit of a steep learning curve when you start learning React, but don't let this discourage you!
 Proactively ask questions when you encounter things that don't make sense!

+For all the exercises today we will be using CodePen to run our React Code.
+Next time we will teach you how to run React projets from your terminal.

 ## Outline

 1. React Intro